Ilya Repin

-He suffered one setback in 1885 when his history portrait of Ivan the Terrible killing his own son in a rage caused a scandal, resulting in the painting being removed from exhibition.
+He suffered one setback in 1885 when his history portrait of Ivan the Terrible killing his own son in a fit of rage caused a scandal, resulting in the painting being removed from exhibition.
 But this was followed by a series of major successes and new commissions.
-In 1898, with his second wife, he purchased a country house, The Penates, in Kuokkala, Finland (now Repino, Saint Petersburg), close to St. Petersburg, where they entertained Russian society.
+In 1898, with his second wife, he built a country house, which he called "The Penates" ('Penaty' in Russian) in the village of Kuokkala, Finland, where they entertained Russian society.
+The house and garden now constitute the Penaty Memorial Estate and the village and district were renamed to Repino, now a suburban area of Russia's Saint Petersburg.

 In 1905, following the repression of street demonstrations by the Imperial government, he quit his teaching position at the Academy of Fine Arts.
 He welcomed the February Revolution in 1917, but was appalled by the violence and terror unleashed by the Bolsheviks following the October Revolution.
-Finland broke away from Russia in 1917, and Repin was unable to travel to St. Petersburg (renamed Leningrad), even for an exhibition of his own works in 1925.
+Later that year, Finland declared its independence from Russia.
+Following this event, Repin was unable to travel to St. Petersburg (renamed Leningrad), even for an exhibition of his own works in 1925.
 Repin died on 29 September 1930, at the age of 86, and was buried at the Penates.
 His home is now a museum and a UNESCO World Heritage Site.